aaparser/aaparser-js/README.md

-#  octoarg
+#  aaparser

-Octoarg is a command-line option parser which is heavily inspired by other libraries and borrows features of libraries like commander.js, argparse, etc.
+AAParser is another argument parser.
+It is heavily inspired by other libraries and borrows features of libraries like commander.js, argparse, etc.